OwenHover/Android/README.md

 # Android
-This is some projects in Android Studio made by me
+An expense tracker made in Android Studio